giraykskn/Fromage-dl2/README.md

 ```

 3. Adjust the path to the own root directory in ```src/extension.py```, line 12.
 4. Run the job file for the extension ```src/extension.job```.
-This runs the ```src/run_extension.sh``` which performs all different combinations of experiments (shots, ways, repeats - all introduced in the paper "Multimodal Few-Shot Learning with Frozen Language Model").
+This runs the ```src/run_extension.sh``` which performs all different combinations of experiments (shots, ways, repeats, task induction - all introduced in the paper "Multimodal Few-Shot Learning with Frozen Language Model").
 You can do this by running

 ```
 sbatch extension.job